The Ultimate Guide to Conformal Coating

 Common application methods for conformal coatings:

-- Manual spraying - For low volume production when capital equipment is not available, conformal coating can be applied by an aerosol can or handheld spray gun.
+Manual spraying - For low volume production when capital equipment is not available, conformal coating can be applied by an aerosol can or handheld spray gun.
 This can be time-consuming and may need to be masked.
-It is also operator dependent, so variations are common from board to board.
+Also, quality and consistency of outcome is operator-dependent, so variations are common from board to board.

 - Brushing - Brushing is used mostly for repair and rework.
 Conformal coating is brushed onto specific areas on the board, not generally the entire PCB.
-It is a low cost but labor intensive and highly variable method, so suited more for small production runs.
+While low-cost, brushing is both a labor intensive and highly variable method, so it more appropriately suits small production runs.

 How Thick Should I Apply Conformal Coating?